-Now that we know the benefits of homework in kindergarten, I am going to share my 3 musts for making homework actually WORK in kindergarten.
+Now that we know the benefits of homework in kindergarten, I am going to share my three musts for making homework actually WORK in kindergarten.

 This first must is all about you, teacher friend!
 No kindergarten teacher has time to prep, print, laminate, and hole punch homework!
-Just the thought of it makes me cringe. 😜 Keep homework prep simple.
+Just the thought of it makes me cringe.
+Keep homework prep simple!
 My Kindergarten Homework Weekly Bundle is designed to be low-prep and easy to manage.
 In fact, you can print off an entire week of homework on one page, front and back.
 Check it out here to get your homework for the entire year covered.

 Homework tends to have a bad reputation for being boring and hard.
 It doesn’t have to be, though!
 Homework that is fun for your students will engage them in the learning, thus becoming more purposeful for them and you.
 It will also make it more likely that they will keep up the routine of grabbing their homework from their backpacks when they get home.

-If you give your students random homework assignments, it just feels like busy work.
-Make sure that it correlates with the standards and skills you are teaching.
+If you give your students random homework assignments, it just feels like busywork.
+Make sure that it is aligned to the standards and skills you are teaching.
 My weekly homework covers reading and math standards and follows a common sequence for spiral review.
 It is also editable to meet students’ needs every year.
 You’ll be able to ensure that you’re sending home developmentally appropriate homework that students can complete mostly independently.

 You can check out my year-long homework bundle that includes 32 weeks of weekly homework practice.
 These printables come in two size options, so you can decide how you’d like to assemble the homework.
 The activities in this bundle could also be repurposed for other parts of your daily routine.